Shannon-Goddard/Correlation_vs_Causation/README.md

 - Median Home Price
 - Median Household Income

-With the different counties we live in Califoria being the targeted data, we wanted to compare another states county for further analysis; Spring Hill, Tennessee.
+With the different counties we live in California being the targeted data, we wanted to compare another states county for further analysis; Spring Hill, Tennessee.
 Questions the team hopes to answer with the data is:
 - What are the California median household prices in our counties expected to be in the next five years?
 - What are the California median household prices in our counties expected to be in the next ten years?
 - Is it time to leave California?